johnpeart/johnpeart.github.io/src/posts/blogpost/2022-04-20-eurovision-first-listens.md

   semifinal-runningorder: 13
   final-runningorder: 0
   commentary: |
-    This song feels like it's being played at double-speed.
+    This song feels like it’s being played at double-speed.
 It is very speedy.
 Almost *too* speedy.

     It is, however, lucky number 13 in the running order so I suspect a shot of adrenaline by that point in semi-final 1 will be very welcome.